Quantum LDPC codes with positive rate and minimum distance proportional to n^{1/2}: Introduction

-Besides the above constructions, we must mention the design of quantum LDPC codes based on tessellations of surfaces \cite{Kit03a,BM07a,APS08a}, among which the most prominent example is the toric code of \cite{Kit03a}.
+Besides the above constructions, we must mention the design of quantum LDPC codes based on tessellations of surfaces \cite{Kit03a,BM06a,BM07a,APS08a,Sar10a}, among which the most prominent example is the toric code of \cite{Kit03a}.
 Toric codes have minimum distances which grow like the square root of the blocklength and parity-check equations of weight 4 but unfortunately have fixed dimension which is $2$, and hence zero rate asymptotically.
 It turns out that by taking appropriate surfaces of large genus, quantum LDPC codes of non vanishing rate can be constructed with minimum distance logarithmic in the blocklength, this has actually been achieved in \cite[Th.
-12.4]{FML02a}, see also \cite{Zem08a}, \cite{Kim07a}.
+12.4]{FML02a}, see also \cite{Zem09a}, \cite{Kim07a}.
 To the best of our knowledge, this is until now the only known family of quantum LDPC codes of non-vanishing rate that yields a (slowly) growing minimum distance.

-We improve here on these surface codes in several ways, by providing a flexible construction of quantum LDPC codes from any pair $(\pc_1,\pc_2)$ of parity-check matrices of binary LDPC codes $C_1$ and $C_2$.
-Although the constructed quantum code belongs to the CSS class \cite{CS96a,Ste96b}, there is no restriction on $C_1$ and $C_2$.
+We improve here on these surface codes in several ways, by providing a flexible construction of quantum LDPC codes from any pair $(\pc_1,\pc_2)$ of parity-check matrices of binary LDPC codes $\Co_1$ and $\Co_2$.
+Although the constructed quantum code belongs to the CSS class \cite{CS96a,Ste96b}, there is no restriction on $\Co_1$ and $\Co_2$.
 For instance, they do not need to be mutually orthogonal spaces as in the CSS construction.
-In particular we can choose $C_1=C_2$, in which case our main result reads:
+In particular we can choose $\Co_1=\Co_2$, in which case our main result reads:

-\begin{theorem} Let $\HH$ be a full-rank $(n-k)\times n$ parity-check matrix of a classical LDPC code $C$ of parameters $[n,k,d]$.
+\begin{theorem} Let $\HH$ be a full-rank $(n-k)\times n$ parity-check matrix of a classical LDPC code $\Co$ of parameters $[n,k,d]$.
 There is a construction of a quantum LDPC code with $\HH$ as building block, of length $N=n^2+(n-k)^2$, dimension $k^2$, and quantum minimum distance $d$.
-The quantum code has a parity-check matrix with row weights of the form $i+j$, where $i$ and $j$ are respectively row and column weights of the original parity check matrix $\HH$. \end{theorem}
+The quantum code has a stabilizer (parity-check) matrix with row weights of the form $i+j$, where $i$ and $j$ are respectively row and column weights of the original parity-check matrix $\HH$. \end{theorem}

 In particular, any family of classical asymptotically good LDPC codes of fixed rate yields a family of quantum LDPC codes of fixed rate and minimum distance proportional to a square root of the block length.